bids-standard/bids-specification/src/schema/README.md

             type: number
 ```

-Finally, if the data type description of a field is reused across fields,
+Furthermore, if the data type description of a field is reused across fields,
 then it may be defined in a separate field and referenced in each target field with the `$ref` keyword.
 Here is an example of a field definition using `$ref`:
 ```yaml